mw-171/rest-api-form/README.md

 # immigr8form
-simple CRUD app using react, springboot, and postgresql
+simple full-stack CRUD app using react, springboot, and postgresql
+used [Postman Client](https://web.postman.co/) to test backend workings

 >started on 12/22/23